GBuch1/local-crawl/README.md

 4. **What is one thing you learned from each other by collaborating?**

     I learned that it is important to communicate explicitly on what is expected of each other when working on a project of this         nature.
 I also learned that it is important to have grace and understand of people's circumstances.

+## Extra Credit Portion

+### What I Found Interesting in the New Corpus' Two Grams
+I thought it was interesting how many times that the two gram "copyright:1985 occured because I didn't even think about those aspect being included in the crawl which is pretty cool.
+I also thought it was funny that there was some made up words withing the corpus that are shown in two grams like "baga:darooz" which made me chuckle.
+It was cool that I could tell that the corpus had a fantasy style that was evident through many of the two grams.
+It even looked like the corpus containted some sort of roleplay aspect that were revealed by two grams like "18:enducrance" and "2:combat".
+I also was able to tell who was the main character in the corpus' story becuase of the two gram "joe:denver" occuring over 450 times.
+It's crazy how much information can be gleaned about a corpus soley from looking at the common two gram pairs present within it.